Deltares/Wflow.jl/docs/src/model/sbm.md

 - The addition of evapotranspiration losses
 - The addition of a capillary rise

-The vertical SBM concept is explained in more detail in [SBM vertical concept](@ref).
+The vertical SBM concept is explained in more detail in the following section [SBM vertical concept](@ref).

 Topog\_SBM uses an element network based on contour lines and trajectories for water routing.
 Wflow\_sbm models differ in how the lateral components: